Kinbo-zan is a dynamic little peak with a deep history of Shugendo.

 金峯山 | きんぼうざん

 Kinbo-zan (Mt.
 Kinbo, 金峯山, きんぼうざん) is a 471m (1545 ft.) peak in the Shonai region of Yamagata prefecture.
 Kinbo-zan is best climbed from late February to mid-November.
-Kinbo-zan is a level 1 in terms of physical demand, which means it is easy to hike, has a A technical grade, which means it requires little expertise, and you want to allow at least 2 hours for a climb.
+Kinbo-zan is a level 1 in terms of physical demand, which means it is easy to hike, has an A technical grade, which means it requires little expertise, and you want to allow at least 45 minutes one-way for a climb.

 Best time to climb